 This tutorial explains how to install and manage the Apache web server on Ubuntu 18.04.

 Before starting with the tutorial, make sure you are logged in as a user with sudo privileges.

 Apache is available in the default Ubuntu repositories so we can easily install it using the

 apt package management tool.
 On Ubuntu and Debian systems the Apache package and the service is called

-First update the package index and afterwards install the
+First, update the package index and afterward install the

 apache2 package with the following commands: